Dorset Waste Partnership - councils working together

 By working together, sharing resources and providing services across boundaries, we can provide high quality services more efficiently and effectively.
 In its first year the DWP met its savings target of £1.4m.

-Recycle for Dorset: A new collection service for Dorset
+Recycle for Dorset: The kerbside collection service for Dorset

-All of the partner councils in the DWP have agreed to introduce a standardised, county-wide recycling and refuse collection service, called the 'recycle for Dorset' service.
-The service is being introduced across the county to replace the previous 12 collection systems by 2015.
+All of the partner councils in the DWP agreed to introduce a standardised, county-wide recycling and refuse collection service, called the 'recycle for Dorset' service.
+The service was introduced across the county to replace the previous 12 collection systems and was completed in October 2015.

 In areas where it has been introduced, recycling rates have doubled to more than 60% and customer satisfaction has increased to nearly 90%.